theislab/superexacttestpy/README.md

   <img src="./sketch/df.jpg?raw=true" style="width:75%">
 </p>

-The function supertest has some optional arguments:
+The function `tl.supertest` has some optional arguments:

 -   `degree`: the degree of the intersection you want to compute.
 -   `lower_tail`: Let m be the number of elements shared in the sets : if True, p = P[overlap < m] and if False, p = P[overlap >= m].

-If you want to get the df and plot the results, you can use the function `stest.pl.plot()`
+If you want to plot the results, you can use the function `stest.pl.plot()`

 ```python
 stest.pl.plot(data=data, n=background_size, names=names)